ioBroker/ioBroker.vis-2-widgets-material/README.md

 ![Digital2](img/material-clock-digital-2.png)

 ### Simple state
-With this widget you can control one device.
+With this widget, you can control one device.
 Boolean or number.
 - Number

 ![Simple state](img/material-simple-state-1.png)